How to Use Faculty/Staff Email Encryption

-To change your password on the Pacific email encryption gateway if you've forgotten it, go to (fortimail.net.pacificu.edu) and put in your email address and click on the link provided for "Forgot the password?"
-Follow the instructions to make a new one.
+To change your password on the Pacific email encryption gateway if you've forgotten it, open the link to (fortimail.net.pacificu.edu) in the email you received when an encrypted email was sent to you and click on the link provided for "Forgot the password?"
+Answer the security questions you setup when creating the account and follow the instructions to make a new one.

 To change the password while already logged in you go to "Preferences" under the settings drop down menu on the upper right corner of the page.
 There will be a change password link in the center of the page.

 If you continue to have problems recovering your password, please send an email explaining this to email@example.com and we will assign the request to someone who can have your account reset.
 Please be sure to include your contact information and the email address that the encrypted email address was sent to.

 Q: How do I send encrypted emails?